tfulton/paypal-jsv4-postman/README.md

 ![Postman Environment](images/postman-environment.png?raw=true "Postman Environment")

-### Add Client ID and Secrent ###
+### Add Client ID and Secret ###
 We need to add our credentials to the imported Postman collection above in order to authenticate against the PayPal oAuth system.
-Within the new Postman collection, double-click/open the item "OAuth Token Request - Sandbox".
-Here, select the "Authorization" subtab where you will be presented with a screen to enter auth credentials.
+Within the new Postman collection, double-click (i.e. open) the item "OAuth Token Request - Sandbox".
+Select the "Authorization" tab where you will be presented with a screen to enter credentials.
 In our case (these should already be selected) we will be using:

 * Type: 'Basic Auth'
-* User:  [Your REST API App 'Client ID']
+* User:  [REST API App 'Client ID']
-* Password:  [Your REST API App 'Secret']
+* Password:  [REST API App 'Secret']

 Enter the the selections accordingly, and click "Send".
-You should see a response as in the following:
+You should see a response similar to the following:

 ![Postman Auth Setup](images/postman-authentication.png?raw=true "Postman Auth Setup")